 In January 2020, we entered into the Kyorin Agreement with Kyorin for the development and commercialization of efzofitimod for ILD in Japan.
 Under the Kyorin Agreement, Kyorin received an exclusive right to develop and commercialize efzofitimod in Japan for all forms of ILD, and Kyorin is obligated to fund all research, development, regulatory, marketing and commercialization activities in Japan.
 In September 2020, Kyorin began dosing of its Phase 1 trial of efzofitimod and completed the last subject visit in December 2020.
 This achievement triggered a \$2.0 million milestone payment, which we received in January 2021.
 The Phase 1 trial, which was conducted and funded by Kyorin, was a placebo-controlled study to evaluate the safety, PK and immunogenicity of efzofitimod in 32 healthy Japanese male volunteers.
 Efzofitimod was observed to be generally well-tolerated with no drug-related serious adverse events and PK findings were consistent with previous studies of efzofitimod.
-We received an \$8.0 million upfront payment and a \$2.0 millestone payment and we are eligible to receive an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
+We received an \$8.0 million upfront payment and a \$2.0 milestone payment and we are eligible to receive an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
+Kyorin plans to join the EFZO-FITTM study, and all study activity in Japan will be funded by Kyorin.

-For each of the three months ended March 31, 2022 and 2021, there were no activities that triggered additional license and collaboration agreement revenue under the Kyorin Agreement.
+During the three and six months ended and June 30, 2022 and 2021, there were no activities that triggered additional license and collaboration agreement revenue under the Kyorin Agreement.